-Whether your little one has just transitioned from a crib to a bed or he’s just growing up, it’s only natural for parents to wonder when to give a toddler a pillow.
+Whether your little one has just transitioned from a crib to a bed or they’re just growing up, it’s only natural for parents to wonder when to give a toddler a pillow.
 After all, giving a child a pillow before they’re ready can pose serious hazards.

 “The use of pillows is never recommended for infants due to the risk of suffocation,” says Dr. Maria Melendres, a pediatrician at Johns Hopkins, who specializes in pediatric sleep apnea.
 “The risk is still there for young toddlers, but to a lesser degree.
 For toddlers who are developing normally, a pillow can usually be introduced around the age of 2.”

 Of course, even if your child has hit the 2-year mark, it doesn’t necessarily mean he needs a pillow just yet.
 In fact, if he’s sleeping fine without one, you may want to hold off.

 “It’s important to keep in mind that pillows are used to add comfort for a toddler,” says Carolina Romanyuk, a certified child and family sleep consultant, specializing in pediatric sleep hygiene.
 “But some toddlers are super-comfortable without a pillow.”